- Recognize the importance of communicating with families.

 Communicating with others can be both simple and complex at the same time.
 Have you ever been surprised that someone misunderstood a message you thought you had communicated quite clearly?

 Communication between teachers and families occurs during daily hellos and goodbyes, as well as in more formal activities such as family meetings.
-All of these opportunities require you to be aware of many of the family’s characteristics, including tone, choice of words, and nonverbal communication, such as facial expressions and body language.
-When you are aware of these characteristics, you can better communicate in ways that are most supportive and respectful of families.
-Families will be eager to know how their child is doing, and you can support comfortable communication by offering encouraging responses and asking for clarification if something is not understood.
+All of these opportunities require you to be aware and courteous of the family’s characteristics, including tone, choice of words, and nonverbal communication, such as facial expressions and body language.
+When you are aware of these characteristics, you communicate in ways that are more supportive and respectful of families.
+Families will be eager to know how their child is doing, and you can support comfortable and effective communication by offering encouraging responses and asking for clarification if something is not understood.

 Importance of Communicating with Families

-Positive communication and relationships with families help to build trust.
-Trust is an important part of helping to make sure that you (a) maintain partnership with families and (b) work as a team with families to help children meet their goals.
+Communication and relationships with families help to build trust.
+Trust is an important part of helping to make sure that you maintain partnership with families and work as a team with families to help children meet their goals.
 Trust between you and families makes parents feel good about the program and its ability to meet their child’s needs.

-It is critical that programs use communication practices that are sensitive to the diverse language and cultural backgrounds of the families they serve.
-Each family is teaching their young children how to be successful within their own culture.
+It is crucial that programs use communication practices that are sensitive to the diverse language and cultural backgrounds of the families they serve.
+Each family is teaching their young children how to be successful within their own culture, beliefs and traditions.

 Communication preferences may be related to cultural or community values, priorities and commitments.
 For example, Sohn and Wang (2006) found that Korean-born mothers, even those who spoke English well, had difficulty communicating with teachers face-to-face.
 Their preference was to communicate with teachers through email or program letters.
 When communicating with families, it is also important to understand and consider: